shavezhussain/python-challenge/README.md

 ## Project Description

 Welcome to the Python Challenge: PyBank and PyPoll!
-This project involves creating Python scripts to analyze financial and election data, showcasing your data processing and analysis skills.
-The two assignments, PyBank and PyPoll, require you to process CSV files, perform calculations, and generate insightful reports.
-By completing these assignments, you'll demonstrate your ability to extract meaningful information from data and present it clearly.
+This project involves creating Python scripts to analyze financial and election data, showcasing the data processing and analysis skills.
+The two challenges, PyBank and PyPoll, require you to process CSV files, perform calculations, and generate insightful reports.
 ## PyBank

-The PyBank assignment focuses on analyzing financial records to gain insights into the company's financial performance.
+The PyBank challenge focuses on analyzing financial records to gain insights into the company's financial performance.
 The dataset, `budget_data.csv`, contains two columns: "Date" and "Profit/Losses".
 Your task is to develop a Python script that calculates the following key metrics:

 1. **Total Months:** Calculate the total number of months included in the dataset.
 2. **Net Total:** Determine the net total amount of "Profit/Losses" over the entire period.